devnacho/myblog/source/blog_articles/5-reasons-why-you-should-learn-react-native.md

 that instead of rendering `<div>`, `<p>` or `<img>` components, you will render components like `<View>`, `<Text>` or `<Image>`.

-I made this app while I was learning React, and it only took me a couple of
-hours:
-[Add spotify player image here gif]

 **5. You can share a substantial amount of code between your iOS & Android app.**

 I know that I said that the idea of React Native is not to “write once, run